RCompare

 Performance benchmarks indicate RCompare achieves competitive throughput for file comparison operations:

-• Hashing Speed: Approximately 3GB/s utilizing BLAKE3 on modern x86-64 processors
+• Hashing Speed: Approximately 3GB/s per core utilizing BLAKE3 on modern x86-64 processors

 • Parallel Processing: Multi-threaded directory traversal saturates I/O bandwidth on solid-state drives